Why Quinceanera's Transgender-Friendly Premiere Is The Feel-Good Story You Need

 Spreading that idea was Luna’s goal, as she explained, “A lot of people don’t know transgender girls have quinceaneras.
 A lot of transgender girls don’t even know they can have quinceaneras.
 They definitely can and they definitely do have them … They’re a thing.”
 This single episode is living proof of that fact, complete was a table of transgender fairy godmothers handing out crowns, princess dresses, and big emotional speeches about the entire celebration serving as a “symbol of hope.”

-That kind of possibility is especially exciting, as Luna recognizes how her installment is helping revolutionize a traditionally conservative, and oftentimes patriarchal, culture like the Latinx community.
+That kind of possibility is especially exciting, as Luna recognises how her instalment is helping revolutionise a traditionally conservative, and oftentimes patriarchal, culture like the Latinx community.
 “There’s a lot of expectations for a girl, and I really broke almost all those expectations and gender roles in a sense,” the teen admitted, adding of the party, “It was really humbling because I [still] had so much support.”

 Advertisement